dswatson/prePSORT/Scripts/Response_Script.md

                                 'Response', sep = '.'))
 ```

 This design matrix has 18 columns.
-The first nine represent every tissue/time point combination, effectively providing intercepts for each of the nine sub-models of which this study is composed.
+The first nine represent every tissue-time point combination, effectively providing intercepts for each of the nine sub-models of which this study is composed.
 The latter nine are three-way interactions between tissue type, time point, and delta PASI, which we use to measure drug response.
 The coefficients for these variables will represent the slopes of each linear sub-model.
 We rename these variables for more convenient reference later on.

 Sample Weights
 --------------

 With 89 samples in our study collected from different tissues at various times, it's distinctly possible that there's significant variation in quality across libraries.
-The authors of the `limma` package originally introduced an `arrayWeights` function for microarray data so users could empirically estimate sample weights to incorporate in heteroscedastic linear model fits ([Ritchie et al. 2006](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-7-261)).
+The authors of the `limma` package originally introduced an `arrayWeights` function for microarray data so users could empirically estimate sample weights to incorporate in heteroscedastic linear model fits ([Ritchie et al., 2006](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-7-261)).
 Shortly after introducing the `voom` transformation, which allows RNA-seq count matrices to be modeled in the `limma` pipeline ([Law et al., 2014](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-2-r29)), the package authors extended Ritchie et al.'s sample weighting procedure to RNA-seq data ([Liu et al., 2015](http://nar.oxfordjournals.org/content/early/2015/04/28/nar.gkv412.full)).
 We can check for variability in library quality by plotting the results of a preliminary estimation of `voom` sample weights.

 ``` r
 # Estimate weights